How to build a Gingerbread Lighthouse….at the last minute.

 This isn’t really a ‘how-to’, but a facetious take on my Daring Baker modus operandi the last few months – unintentionally saving DB challenges for the last minute, then rushing, panicking and putting out something I’m usually less than pleased with.
 I’m beginning to wonder if it has more to do with loving the pressure than actually being too busy.
-Well, to be fair, I was doing a ton of baking throughout December, and well, that blue eyed guy ;D.
+Well, to be fair, I was doing a ton of baking throughout December, and uhh, other stuff .

-That being said, I’ve never, ever baked and constructed a gingerbread house, unless you count the mini graham cracker house I put together out of boredom with some leftover royal icing for sugar cookie decor.
+That being said, I’ve never, ever baked and constructed a gingerbread house, unless you count the miniature graham cracker house I put together out of boredom with some leftover royal icing from some sugar cookie decorating with kids.
 Come to think of it, I’ve never even baked gingerbread cookies!
-However, gingerbread houses always intrigued me, and I used to love watching the Grove Park National Gingerbread Competition prior to each X-Mas season.
-In fact, I sort of thought about even taking part in it one day because they make it look so easy..so it couldn’t be that hard, right?
-WRONG, WRONG, WRONG.
+Regardless, gingerbread houses always intrigued me, and I used to love watching the Grove Park National Gingerbread Competition on TV come every December.
+In fact, I sort of thought about even taking part in it one day because they make it look so easy, so it couldn’t be that hard, right?

 The December 2009 Daring Bakers’ challenge was brought to you by Anna of Very Small Anna and Y of Lemonpi.
 They chose to challenge Daring Bakers’ everywhere to bake and assemble a gingerbread house from scratch.
 They chose recipes from Good Housekeeping and from The Great Scandinavian Baking Book as the challenge recipes.
 Thank you Y amd Anna..thank you for truly challenging me.
 I’m still finding pieces of dried up royal icing on my kitchen floor!

-For about a week, I tried to make my own templates, using the photo of the house..but if you know me, I’m a kind of ‘draw outside the lines’ person (architecture was obviously not something I was ever going to excel at in life), so that was scratched.
-I finally resigned myself to building your basic square cottage like house - then ALAS, someone found a link to the templates on another site.
-Here’s Gingerbread Lighthouse TEMPLATE NUMBER ONE and here’s Gingerbread Lighthouse TEMPLATE NUMBER TWO, considering Coastal Living seems oblivious to the fact that templates are umm..helpful and LIKE somewhat of a necessity!?!
-Writing them several times resulted in diddly squat aka no responses, so they deserve the diss.
+For about a week, I tried to make my own templates, using the photo of the house, but if you know me, I’m a kind of ‘draw outside the lines’ person (architecture was obviously not something I was ever going to excel at in life), so that was scratched.
+When I’d finally resigned myself to building your basic square cottage like house, I was SAVED.
+Someone found a link to the templates on another site.

-Well, I persevered and knocked out a lighthouse with 4 walls that still looks something like a lighthouse, minus the tapered neck (4 walls does not allow for a tapered neck due to the lack of the octagonal shape that the 5th wall provides).
+Well, I persevered and knocked out a lighthouse with 4 walls that still looks somewhat like a lighthouse, minus the tapered neck since 4 walls does not allow for a tapered neck due to the lack of the octagonal shape that the 5th wall provides.
 OK, now I feel like I’m speaking Japanese to you all, so I’ll stop here.

 Here’s some things I did to this lighthouse that differed from Coastal Living’s, outside of doubling the size.